Aaditya231/Custom_knowledge_trained_chatgpt/README.md

 * Run train.py and it will generate an index.json file
 * The model then uses this index file along with its previous knowledge to generate response

-# To host it on web
+## To test simply run test.py

+## Main.py is used to run the model on local host